NtimYeboah/laravel-chatroom/readme.md

 ### Notify connected users when new users join
 Open up another browser, register a new user and join the chat room created.
 Notice the new user is added to the list of online users.

+### Shows who is typing
+Start tying a message in one browser.
+Notice a typing indicator is shown below the textarea of the other browser.
+This makes use of client events.
+Be sure to enable client events when using [Pusher](https://pusher.com/).